keyehzy/libwick/README.md

 }
 ```

-The code defines a `HubbardChain` class, inheriting from a generic `Model`
+1. The code defines a `HubbardChain` class, inheriting from a `Model` class, to
-class, to represent the Hubbard Hamiltonian.
-The hopping and interaction terms
+represent the Hubbard Hamiltonian.
+The hopping and interaction terms are
-are constructed using second-quantized operators.
+constructed using second-quantized operators.

-A `Basis` object is created, specifying the Hilbert space for the calculation.
+2. A `Basis` object is created, specifying the Hilbert space for the calculation.
 This example restricts the basis to states with a fixed particle number and
 total spin projection.

-The Hamiltonian's matrix representation in the chosen basis is computed.
+3. The Hamiltonian's matrix representation in the chosen basis is computed.
 The
 Armadillo library's `eigs_sym` function efficiently finds the lowest eigenvalues
 and eigenvectors.

-The code outputs the calculated eigenvalues, representing the ground state
-energy and potentially low-lying excitations.
-Further analysis of the
-eigenvectors can reveal insights into the ground state properties.

 This example highlights LibMB's core functionalities, demonstrating its
-flexibility in tackling complex quantum many-body problems.
-You can easily adapt
+flexibility in tackling quantum many-body problems.
+You can easily adapt this
-this code to explore different models, parameter regimes, or analysis techniques
+code to explore different models, parameter regimes, or analysis techniques by
-by modifying the model definition, basis construction, or post-processing steps.
+modifying the model definition, basis construction, or post-processing steps.

 ## License